 Candles are one of the most recognizable symbols of the Christmas season, religious or secular.
-There are many holiday traditions that rely on the lighting of candles, with a variety of reasons behind them.
-Some hold that lighting candles during Christmas season is partially a holdover from Pagan traditions.
+Many holiday traditions rely on the lighting of candles, with a variety of reasons behind them.
+Some hold that lighting candles during the Christmas season is partially a holdover from Pagan traditions.

 Yule Candles and the Christmas Season

 Yule is the celebration of the winter solstice, a major holiday for many Pagan traditions that marks the shortest, coldest day of the year.
 When Christian missionaries sought to win converts among Pagan people, some of these Yule traditions became Christmas traditions.
 In parts of northwestern Europe, Yule candles would be lit on Christmas Eve and left burning until morning.